ssdbhub/ssdbhub.github.io/ReadmeHeroku.md

 $ pip install ssdb
 ```

-Application will need to import the library
+Application needs to import the library

 ```python
 import ssdb
 ```

-Then the client should be created using environment variables.
+When it's done, the client should be created using environment variables.

 ```python
 import os